FAIR Decorative Arts Guide

 Why ceramics specialists matter

-Ceramics value often turns on details that are easy to miss in casual photographs.
-Marks, body type, glaze, decoration method, form, period, restoration, and set completeness can all move the assignment into a narrower specialist lane.
+Ceramics value often turns on details that casual photographs miss.
+Marks, body type, glaze, decoration, form, period, restoration, and set completeness can all change the specialist lane.

 • Factory marks and decorators marks may identify maker, period, retailer, pattern, or later reproduction status, but marks alone rarely determine value.